Federal Direct Loans for Graduate Students

 Federal student loans will automatically be processed and listed on award letters, and students may contact our office or use STARS to cancel/reduce loan amounts.
 Receiving other forms of aid (scholarships, assistantships, etc.) can reduce the total amount of loans a student may receive for the academic year.

-Prior to disbursement, a federal origination fee of 1.073% is deducted proportionately from each loan payment forwarded to the school by the DL Loan Origination Center (i.e. for every $2,000 borrowed, the student receives $1,979).
+For loans disbursed on or after October 1, 2014 and before October 1, 2015, a federal origination fee of 1.073% is deducted from each loan payment forwarded to the school by the Direct Loan Origination Center (i.e. for every $2,000 borrowed, the student receives $1,979).

 Annual Loan Limits for Graduate Students